 In addition, if GSK files for regulatory approval and launches a medicine containing a LABA product candidate discovered by GSK, we would be required to pay GSK milestone payments of up to an aggregate of \$220.0 million under our LABA collaboration.
 We may also need to raise additional funds if we choose to expand more rapidly than we presently anticipate.
 We may seek to sell additional equity or debt securities, or both, or incur other indebtedness.
-The sale of additional equity or debt securities, if convertible, could result in the issuance of additional shares of our capital stock and could result in dilution to our stockholders.
-The incurrence of indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
-In addition, our ability to raise debt and equity financing is constrained by our alliance with GSK and we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, we will be prevented from pursuing research and development efforts.
+The sale of additional equity or debt securities, if convertible, could result in the issuance of additional shares of our capital stock and could result in incurrence of indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
+In addition, our ability to raise debt and equity financing is constrained by our alliance with GSK and we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
+If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we will be prevented from pursuing research and development efforts.
 This could harm our business, prospects and financial condition and cause the price of our common stock to fall.